+GROUND LAYER AND VINES

-GROUND LAYER Lowest layer of vegetation.
-Plant types can include grasses; graminoids (non-woody plants with a grass-like morphology); ferns; and forbs (non-woody, broad-leaved, flowering plants).
-Vines which extend upwards into the canopy are uncommon.
+Lowest layer of vegetation.
+Plant types can include grasses; graminoids (non-woody plants with a grass-like morphology); ferns; forbs (non-woody, broad-leaved, flowering plants) and vines (where present) may extend upwards into the canopy.